pacs-course/pacs-examples/Examples/src/MetaProgramming/README.md

 * *IsClonable.* An example to show how to check if a class has a particular method, in this case the method `clone()`.
 Now C++17 has introduced the type trait `std::void_t` which can be used instead of my handcrafted one.
 You can also check if `clone()` returns the right return type, but it is too involved so I decided to omit the test.

-* *Metadot* Implementtion of the dot product between two std::array.
+* *Metadot* Implementation of the dot product between two std::array.
 We use recursion to unwrap the loop!

 * *Pi*  Computing Pi using a truncated series.
 You can specify the number of elements of the series you wish to use: recursion is used.
-	You can also specify in a tempalte argument which type of float to store the result.
+	You can also specify in a template argument which type of float to store the result.

 * *Switch*	We show first how types stored in a class can be used to determine template derived types.
 A mesh class selects automatically the type of the boundary elements according to the type of the domain elements.
 We show also an approach where an integer representing